 Daily Coronavirus Update for Riley County

-(RILEY COUNTY, KS – April 2, 2020) As of the 10:00 a.m. update, there are currently eight (8) positive cases of coronavirus in Riley County.
-Two (2) of those positive cases are being treated at Ascension Via Christi Hospital in Manhattan.
-There are nine (9) tests pending and 28 people who are being monitored by the Riley County Health Department (RCHD).
-There have been 70 negative tests in the county so far.
+(RILEY COUNTY, KS – April 3, 2020) There are currently 9 positive cases of coronavirus in Riley County.
+Two of those positive cases are being treated at Ascension Via Christi Hospital in Manhattan.
+There are 13 tests pending and over 20 people who are being monitored by the Riley County Health Department (RCHD).
+There have been 75 negative tests in the county so far.

 The most recent positive cases are all travel associated.
 They are linked to travel outside the community or close contact to other people who have traveled and tested positive for COVID-19.